Entwined (novel)

-Plot

-Azalea, the Princess Royale, is tasked with hosting the annual Yuletide ball the royal family holds on Christmas Eve.
-The Queen, who is heavily pregnant and ill, summons Azalea to her room to give her a silver handkerchief and make her swear on it to take care of her sisters.
+The Queen summons Azalea to her room to give her a silver handkerchief and make her swear on it to take care of her sisters.
 At the ball, Azalea meets a young Lord Bradford and quickly warms up to him.
 Her ten sisters, who are all too young to attend, sneak in and watch the event, a sisterly tradition.
 The ball is abruptly ended by Prime Minister Fairweller, without explanation, and the girls are sent to their room.

 The next morning Fairweller informs the princesses their mother died in the night, giving birth to their twelfth sister, Lily.
 As per tradition, the entire royal family are to go into mourning for a year.
 The princesses feel suffocated by all the restrictions, especially the one on dancing, which was their favorite pastime.
 The King goes off to war right after the funeral, leading the girls to wonder if he even loves them.

 Months later, Azalea discovers a D'Eathe mark, a remnant of when the kingdom was ruled by the insane High King of D'Eathe, which can reveal secret rooms and passageways when rubbed with something silver, in the girls' bedroom.
 She rubs the handkerchief on it, revealing a passage with a staircase leading downwards.
 She wakes the other girls and they all descend.
 At the bottom they find a forest of silver trees and a pavilion full of enchanted dancers.
 They interrupt the party and the dancers disappear.
 The owner of the pavilion introduces himself as the Keeper, and explains he was part of the legendary High King's court, but rebelled and was trapped within the castle as punishment.
 He allows the princesses to dance to their hearts' content, and invites them to return every night until mourning is over.